vaibhavscor/Future-Boosters-V1/README.md

 Future Booster aims to enhance learning, foster mentorship connections, and create a collaborative environment for students to thrive.

-[ Reposotory ownsers. ].
+[ Repository owners. ].
 Vaibhav Agrawal * Bhavya Sahu

 All rights are reserved to vaibhav.scor29@gmail.com for code and Idea